 As we observe teams involved in critiques, we’ve seen some patterns emerge.
 The teams that benefit most from the critique process share four basic elements: respect for the hard work and experience, a dispassionate approach, recognition that the critic lacks authority, and justifications for the discussion points.

 Element #1: Respect

-In the best critiques, the critic, when delivering their advice and criticism, understands and acknowledges the hard work that the design owner has put into the design.
-They know that it’s taken a lot to get to this point and this is reflected in their dialogue.
+In the best critiques, the critic, when delivering their advice and criticism, understands and acknowledges the hard work the design owner has put into the design.
+The critic knows it’s taken a lot to get to this point, and they reflect that understanding in their dialogue.

 The critic also knows how difficult it is for any design owner to receive a critique.
 This means going beyond basic cordiality and politeness.
 A skilled critic will understand the design owner is invested and works to reduce the ‘attacking’ feeling that is a natural reaction to any criticism.

 Respect comes in small ways, such as only providing a critique when the design owner is ready to receive it.
 Anyone who has been ‘ambushed’ by an unsolicited critique knows that the element of surprise does not enhance their receptiveness to the advice and criticism.

 When done well, everyone can step away from the design.
 The design owner understands they aren’t being judged.They’re helping the team see the journey they’ve taken to get here.
 The critic, who sees the design at its current state, uses the critique to explore different design directions.
 The critique becomes a learning opportunity for the entire team by spreading expertise, vision, and skills.

 Element #3: Lacking Authority